....

 How did you feel the first time you saw yourself in the mirror?

 Gosh, man, I barely recognized myself!
 I saw this...stranger looking back at me, face all bloated, bruised and beardless.
 It looked surrealistic.
 Like a freaky character from out of a movie, or a play.
 O, Fairy Godmother, I thought, is it really me?
-Even at the height of my theater days, I could not have made myself to look less like myself if I tried.
+Even at the height of my theater days, I couldn't have made myself to look less like myself if I tried.
 Seemed almost a shame there wasn’t a script to go with the face.
 I would have liked to have acted the part.
 Right now, it was a challenge just being myself (whoever that was).

 Once I received an official A-OK from Mass.
 General, I called Don to let him know I was bustin’ out of the joint within the hour.
 “Sure thing, Sport!”
 He gathered up my bags and wedding suit at the house, threw them into the car, and swung by the hospital (with Meg) in time for my release.
 From there, the four of us headed up to Sturbridge, which was a good 2-2 ½ hour drive from downtown Boston.